Milwaukee Brewers Tickets

 Gates typically open 90 minutes before the scheduled first pitch, giving fans plenty of time to explore the stadium, grab food, and watch batting practice.

-What is the best way to get to the stadium?
+What is the best way to get to American Family Field?

 Driving is the most common way to get to American Family Field, but there are also shuttle services from various bars and restaurants in Milwaukee.
 Public transportation options, including buses, are also available.